Adrixop95/Barcode-Service/README.md

 The service does not have any environment variables.

 ### docker-compose example
-To run the application on localhost from docker-compose, execute the command:
+To run the application on localhost from docker-compose, go to the `deployment/docker-compose` folder and execute the command:

 Windows:
 ```